Henley-on-Thames, Oxfordshire: Staycation Inspiration

 Our showsite in Henley-on-Thames is small but perfectly formed and sits in the grounds of Toad Hall – the house that inspired Toad Hall in the much-loved children’s book ‘The Wind in the Willows’.

 It’s such a scenic part of the country, it wouldn’t take much persuading to make a day of a trip to our showsite.
-Here’s our suggestions of the best places to eat, sleep and see nearby.
-Enjoy!
+With many of us choosing to holiday at home this year, here are our suggestions of the best places to eat, sleep and see nearby.

 Where to Eat…